meyresearch/BRAF/README.md

 # BRAF
-Dimensionality reduction of structural features of BRAF kinases

-Authors:
-- TBC
+Exploiting the wealth of experimental structural data on kinases to determine conformational changes associated with activation loop conformations.